alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 }
 ```

-That compiles to the following assembly code by RuyJIT:
+WinDbg will help us understand what it compiles to.
+The code above compiles to the following assembly code by RuyJIT:

 ```ini
 ...